LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-Conscious unity with it is one's true purpose.
+Union with it is one's true purpose.